SaltyGraham/Azutoru/README.md

 * Parry
   * Another defensive chi move, Parry lets chiblockers who are sneaking to block attacks that originate close to them (up to 5 blocks away).
 This allows for some close-ranged defensive capabilities
 ### Earth
+* EarthRidge
+  * Creates a wall that extends along the ground like JedCore's EarthLine
 * RaiseEarth
   * A rework of ProjectKorra's RaiseEarth.
 It combines the multiple orientations of JedCore's EarthPillar move (horizontal walls, walls coming from the ceiling, etc.) with a new function, the throwing of a RaiseEarth column or wall.
 Right-clicking a RaiseEarth wall will throw it forward horizontally until it hits a solid block and disintegrates.
 #### Combos
+* Crumble
+  * Destroys RaiseEarth walls, EarthSmashes, EarthRidges, and EarthBlasts and can deflect falling blocks.
 * EarthShift
   * Allows an earthbender to displace a target on the ground, disorienting them
+* EarthTent
+  * Creates a tent made out of earth for defense or shelter
 #### Multiabilities
 * Terraform
-  * Still in its conceptual phase, EarthLevitation will be an earth utility multiability that lets earthbenders place earth blocks in various shapes and sizes that have permanent effects on the world.
+  * Still in its conceptual phase, Terraform will be an earth utility multiability that lets earthbenders place earth blocks in various shapes and sizes that have permanent effects on the world.
 Right now, earthbenders are limited to raising temporary walls, but what if they could raise all kinds of shapes from the earth?
 #### Glass
 * GlassShards
   * Allows glassbenders to use a glass block to circle tiny shards of glass around them and even throw them towards an enemy.
 Right-clicking with it also shatters glass blocks and any glass connected to it.